2014 Technology Woman of the Year

-Any woman who works with data, processes, implementation and support of information systems, including telecommunications, computer infrastructures, applications development, data integration, wireless or mobile applications and devices, cloud based applications, e-business, or e-commerce/m-commerce is eligible for this award.
+Any woman who works with data, processes, implementation and support of information systems, including telecommunications, computer infrastructures, applications development, data integration, wireless or mobile applications and devices, cloud based applications, e-business, or e-commerce is eligible for this award.

 Additionally, women working in the fields of optics and engineering disciplines are also eligible for this Technology award, as Digital Rochester recognizes Rochester’s deep roots in research, development, and manufacturing within these high-profile verticals.